dbousfie/3201/syllabus.md

 Microsoft form during the week of class, failure to document your group work makes it ineligible for participation.

-Missed classes

-For students choosing Option 1 (students writing an essay).
+Missed classes - For students choosing Option 1 (students writing an essay).
 Any missed weekly participation can be supplemented with a written response option below; however students writing the essay cannot achieve more than 15% on weekly participation.

 Option 2 - (students choosing not to write an essay) Written responses 20%

-Base submission is pass/fail 70% of the grade.
+Base submission is a pass/fail 70% of the grade.
 80% weekly for participation that is acceptable but needs substantive improvement.
 85% for participation that is mostly acceptable.
 90%+ for acceptable participation with the response in Brightspace being 'ok'.